cis241-w21/class-material/syllabus.md

 attempt with the class.

-One minilab will be dropped -- think of this like a free miss day for the Friday session.
+One minilab will be dropped -- think of this like a free miss day for the Monday session.
 Please don't use this just to skip, save it for when you need it (e.g. oversleep alarm clock, forget to hop on, etc.).